 But even giving it the benefit of the doubt, the program says it’ll provide you with 200-300 leads per day and have them sign up to your email list which will then allow you to sell that list various products and make money doing so.

 Even considering that the program is legit, the price is VERY high for it.
 You’re looking at $997 (one time) or $497 first time payment followed by 2 payments of $299 every 30 days.
-And you can get leads without paying so much, here’s a much cheaper way to do it (and you get quality leads).
+And you can get leads without paying so much.
+In fact, here’s a much better way to build an email list (and with this method, you are going to get quality leads, even laser targeted ones).

 I wouldn’t buy it and just so you know it is optional to try and is by no means part of the Commission Robotics system.
 But it’s something you will have to keep in mind since they promote it to you in the members area.